 - Request that we erase the personal data held on you

-To request access to your data or to raise an objection to the processing of your data please contact the Chief Operating Officer at firstname.lastname@example.org.
+To request access to your data or to raise an objection to the processing of your data please contact the Chief Executive Officer at firstname.lastname@example.org.
 To protect the confidentiality of your information we will ask for verification of your identity before proceeding with any request made under this Privacy Notice.

 How to exercise your right for us to stop using your data